 For a Perfect Sauna Experience

 - Have several steam sessions.
 Enjoy the smells of fresh birch and natural tar, lie in the calming peace and darkness on the wooden benches, close your eyes and feel how the stress goes away.
-You can stay in the sauna as long as it feels comfortable for you.
-Make breaks to step out to the terrace to cool down or to go swimming in the clean waters of the lake.

 - Whenever you feel like adding more steam ”löyly”, just throw some water on the hot stove stones.